Wade7wastaken/MupenLuaDoc/export/doc.md

 # emu.framecount

 Returns the number of VIs since the last movie was played.
 This should match the statusbar (assuming you have `0-index statusbar` off).
-If no movie has been played, it returns the number of VIs since the emulator was started, not reset
+If no movie has been played, it returns the number of VIs since the emulator was started, not reset.

+@*return* `framecount` — The number of VIs since the last movie was played.

 ```lua